Our Research Reports & Publications

 A Way Forward, published by ReachOut Australia and EY, reveals that the missing piece of the puzzle for addressing escalating youth mental health issues may lie in smart investments in existing online services.

-According to the report, providing e-mental health treatment to 10,000 people using online services could cost as little as $9.70 per consumer, per year, with the costs reducing as more people use the service.
+According to the research report, providing e-mental health treatment to 10,000 people using online services could cost as little as $9.70 per consumer, per year, with the costs reducing as more people use the service.

 Read 'A way forward'